 What is a Bell Curve?

 A bell curve is the informal name of a graph that depicts a normal probability distribution.
 The term obtained its name due to the bell-shaped curve of the normal probability distribution graph.

 However, the term is not quite correct because the normal probability distribution is not the only probability distribution whose graph shows a bell-shaped curve.
-For instance, the graphs of the Cauchy and logistic distributions also demonstrate a bell-shaped curve.
+For example, the graphs of the Cauchy and logistic distributions also demonstrate a bell-shaped curve.

 Characteristics of a Bell Curve

 The bell curve is perfectly symmetrical.
 It is concentrated around the peak and decreases on either side.
 In a bell curve, the peak represents the most probable event in the dataset while the other events are equally distributed around the peak.
 The peak of the curve corresponds to the mean of the dataset (note that the mean in a normal probability distribution also equals the median and the mode).

 The dispersion of the data on the bell curve is measured by the standard deviation.
 The probabilities of the bell curve and the standard deviation share a few important relationships, including: